johngoddard/Speechify/docs/redux-structure.md

 * `fetchCurrentUser`
   0. invoked from `App` in `didMount`
   0. `GET /api/session` is called.
-  0. `receiveCurrentUser` is set as the success callback.
+  0. `receiveCurrentUser` and `fetchCurrentPlaylists` are set as success callbacks.

 ### Session API Response Actions